a00908270/masterthesis/thesis.md

-Figure \ref{usecase_1_datastructure} shows a graphical visualisation of the neural network data structure after adding the description and definition in *ViNNSL* XML.
+Figure \ref{usecase_1_datastructure} shows a graphical visualisation of the neural network data structure, after adding the description and definition in *ViNNSL* XML.
 It is noticeable that *description* and *definition* have been transformed into objects.
 The status is initialized with the value `CREATED`.